Initialising ...

 no journal, ,

-We prepared anion-exchange membranes based on $$gamma$$-ray crosslinked ethylene-tetrafluoroethylene copolymer (ETFE) by $$gamma$$-ray-induced graft polymerization of chloromethylstyrene (CMS) and the subsequent quaternization reaction.
-Little effect of radiation crosslinking was observed for the degree of CMS grafting and the quaternization ratio.
-Interestingly, however, the crosslinking structure in ETFE was found to lower water uptake of the resulting membranes in the OH form, thereby restricting excessive swelling during hydrazine-fuel-cell operation.
+We prepared anion-exchange membranes based on an ethylene-tetrafluoroethylene copolymer by -ray-induced graft polymerization of chloromethylstyrene (CMS) and the subsequent quaternization reaction.
+The crosslinker effect was investigated in terms of membrane preparation and performance of a hydrazine fuel cell.
+The quaternization ratio appeared to decrease as the concentration of divinylbenzene (DVB) in the CMS grafting solution increased.
+Importantly, the crosslinker lowered the water uptake of the resulting membranes in the Cl and OH forms, possibly thereby restricting excessive swelling during the fuel-cell operation.

 Koshikawa, Hiroshi; Yamaki, Tetsuya; Asano, Masaharu; Yoshimura, Kimio; Maekawa, Yasunari; Yamamoto, Kazuya*; Shishitani, Hideyuki*; Asazawa, Koichiro*; Yamaguchi, Susumu*; Tanaka, Hirohisa*